WHAT IS A HYDROSTATIC TEST?

-In case hydrostatic loads on a specific equipment are not possible or recommended, a pneumatic is an alternative option.
+When a hydrostatic testing on a specific equipment is not possible or recommended, the pneumatic test is a suitable alternative.

-A pneumatic test uses pressurized air or an inert gas to test an equipment.
-Pneumatic tests are executed on low-pressure equipment or small parts due to the inherent danger of a compressed gas compared to pressurized liquids (as the water used for a hydro test).
+A pneumatic test uses compressed air or inert gases to test an equipment.
+Pneumatic tests are generally executed on low-pressure equipment or small parts or when a hydrostatic test cannot be executed for whatever reason.

 A FAILED HYDROSTATIC TEST (VIDEO)

 The video shows how a hydrostatic test is executed and a failure case: